barberd/altair-cpm-serialdisk/README.md

 ## Build the bootloader 'tape' image

 Next, go into the bootloader directory and run ./build.sh.
 This will produce two files of note: firststage.rom and sbl.tap.
 Move sbl.tap into the serialdrive directory. firststage.rom is the code you'll need to enter into the front panel of the Altair.
 Run od -b 'firststage.rom' to show it in octal form or 'hexdump -C firststage.rom' to show it in hexadecimal form.

+The firststage.rom bootstrap code is the same as that used for Extended BASIC V4.0.

 ## Start up the serialdrive software